burrowers/garble/README.md

 The tool also supports `garble test` to run tests with obfuscated code, `garble run` to obfuscate and execute simple programs, and `garble reverse` to de-obfuscate text such as stack traces.
-See `garble -h` for up to date usage information.
+Run `garble -h` to see all available commands and flags.

+You can also use `go install mvdan.cc/garble@master` to install the latest development version.

 ### Purpose